JozoSlejko/ghost-azure/README.md

 ## Deployment

-The solution is templated using Bicep.
+The solution is templated using Azure Bicep.

 The solution is deployed using Github workflow, but can also be manually deployed using Azure CLI or Powershell.

+Github workflow has a number of steps which lint and validate the bicep code before deploying the solution into the required environment.

+After the deployment is complete, testing step is performed to validate the run state of both Ghost frontend endpoint and Function app endpoint.

+Due to the nature of private Github repositories, workflow environment separation and workflow reuse features are not available.
+Therefore, deployment into higher level environments (staging/production) would be implemented by copy/pasting the development solution yml code, with a couple of parameter changes.

 ### Prerequisites

 Following are the prerequisites that need to be met for the Github workflow:

-* Resource groups - Resource groups for environments
+* Resource groups - Resource groups for solution environments and function apps

 * Service principals - Azure AD service principal, one for each environment

+* Access
-* Access - Service principal Contributor access to the respective environment resource group
+  * Service principal *Contributor* RBAC access to the respective environment resource group and function app resource groups - deploy solution via Github workflow
+  * Service principal *Cloud application administrator* Azure AD role - deploy Azure AD application for Function App authentication

-* Actions secrets - secrets in the repository for authentication and authorizing Github workflow with Azure resource groups
+* Github Action secrets - secrets in the repository for authentication and authorizing Github workflow with Azure resource groups

 ## Function App

-Function App is implemented which triggers on a HTTP request and deletes all Ghost posts using a call to Ghost Admin API endpoint.
+To enable the on-demand deletion of all Ghost blog posts, Node.js Azure Function App is implemented which gets triggered via an HTTP request.
+When triggered, it deletes all Ghost posts using a call to Ghost Admin API endpoint.
-The app is deployed using the same Github workflow.
+The Function is deployed using the same Github workflow into a separate resource group(s).

+Function App is enabled with Azure AD authentication.

 ### Function App Prerequisites

-Ghost Admin API key needs to be generated manually in the Ghost admin portal and added as a GhostAdminApiKey application setting in the function app after the function deployment.
+Ghost Admin API key needs to be generated manually in the Ghost admin portal and added as a *GhostAdminApiKey* application setting in the function app after the function deployment. *GhostAdminApiKey* has a placeholder value when initially deployed.

+When setting is populated, Function can authenticate to the Ghost Admin API endpoint.